 Ages 16-23

-Interns are prepared for cross-cultural service by being immersed in the field of refugee and asylee resettlement.
+Get prepared for cross-cultural service by being immersed in the field of refugee and asylee resettlement.
 Internship opportunities include Refugee Resettlement, ESL, Health and Wellness Program, Youth and Family Summer, Detention Center Post-Release, and Legal.
+Paid and unpaid opportunities.

 Young Women Empowered – Y-WE Grow

 Still looking for an internship?
-Check out Center School’s list of internships and programs for teens, not all of which are paid.
+Check out Center School’s list of internships and programs, not all of which are paid.